dromerdenker/dromerdenker.github.io/_posts/2020-10-31-10-years-of-lessons-learned.markdown

 Then, meet **[SPVEM](https://www.chriscroft.co.uk/smart-why-i-dont-like-it/)**: *Scary Positive Visual Exciting Measureable* goals.
 It's a breath of fresh air.
 If you have a LinkedInLearning subscription, I recommend Chris' course on [Success](https://www.lynda.com/Leadership-Management-tutorials/What-success/681076/731384-4.html), very down to earth.
 My yearly goals, yes I still dread writing them every year, actually are energizing to read, and they lift me up.

-## 18. You can choose to be easy to manage
+## 18. Choose to be easy to manage
 As a project manager (or any other kind of manager) you experience first-hand what other people are like to manage.
 Bob is quiet until you remind him three times a progress report is due.
 And Suzanne reports on her progress bombarding everyone with technical details.
 So you say: *"It's just the way they are"*?

 I learned: **not to be fooled that way**  Whatever people dread doing gets reported on in an opaque mist of prose.
 Traditional project managers will cling to records and reports, of nothingness.
 They know nothing is really progressing, but they need the records to show the paper trail proof: "not my fault".
 And so the work gets pushed to next quarter, or discarded as *not needed anymore*.
 Someone saved himself a lot of annoyance there!
 And that was entirely on purpose.
 Reporting about one's own progress influences one's autonomy.